[?] Subscribe To This Site

 You know, I always suspected that fires are needed for the rejuvenating of certain plant species.

-And, what was the most surprising is that the population of lizards and, other creepy crawlies never looked extinct.
+And, what was the most surprising is that the population of lizards and, other creepy crawlies never became extinct.

 They most probably had learned where to hide to survive, long ago.